-(a) The Commonwealth Bank of Australia and the Reserve Bank of Australia (CBA and the RBA), together with their subsidiary and associated companies.
+(a) The Commonwealth Bank of Australia (CBA) and the Reserve Bank of Australia (RBA), together with their subsidiary and associated companies

 CBA are a provider of banking facilities to the Credit Union.
 In addition CBA and the RBA provided facilities for Credit Union Members to transact business direct with the Credit Union.